 How many training slots are available for my county?

 The number of training slots allocated to each county varies according to county size and agency need, but the range is from 2 – 5 candidates per county for each LIA training, and the total classroom size is approximately 30 people.

-How do I know if I have sufficient experience to be a competitive candidate for the Leaders in Action Program?
+How do I know if I have sufficient experience to be a competitive candidate for the Leaders in Action program?

-Contact your county’s LIA Liaison (Director’s Secretary) to assess whether the position you currently hold constitutes an “upper-level management position” and/or whether your background and experience match the level of the standard candidate.
+Contact your county’s LIA Liaison (Director’s Admin.) to assess whether the position you currently hold constitutes an “upper-level management position” and/or whether your background and experience match the level of the standard candidate.
 In general, most candidates have at least 3-5 years of mid- to upper-level management upon application to the program.

 Who has completed the LIA training from my county?